llpeterson/internetworking/impl.md

 Map* abstraction to the application developer.
 The NOS detects changes in the underlying network (e.g., switches, ports, and links going up-and-down) and the control application simply implements the behavior it wants on this abstract graph.
-What that means is that the NOS takes on the burden of collecting network state (the hard part of distributed algorithms like Link-State and Distance-Vector algorithms) and the app is free to simply implement the shortest path algorithm
+This means the NOS takes on the burden of collecting network state (the hard part of distributed algorithms like Link-State and Distance-Vector algorithms) and the app is free to simply implement the shortest path algorithm